mimachniak/sysopslife.pages/_posts/2021-04-17-M365-Lab-Setup-Office-and-Intune.md

 Microsoft for make simple onboarding organization to Office365 or Azure, sometimes provsion tenant automatical without passing any information, as the name of tenant is using e-mail address and location is take form oure accounts.
 **Example** of this scenario
  - MSDN Subscriptions.
  - Azure free trial Subscriptions.

- **LAB** that is not connected to our organization this name nad location dosen't matter, but if we will create **PoC** or **Pilot** tenant that in feature can be converted to production we have to be more awere when is created and what name is used.
+ **LAB** Tenant and won't be used for production so in this case name nad location dosen't matter, but if we will create **PoC** or **Pilot** tenant that in feature can be converted to production we have to be more awere when data will be stored and what name is used.

 >
 > **Notice:** Tenant **"Location"** have impact on services that we can use in Office 365, for example **Phone Systems**
 >

 ### Create Azure Active Directory Tenant

 **Step 1:** Open a browser in InPrivate session, and navigate in browser to https://account.azure.com/organization